GummadiRavi/wordpress-docker-vm/README.md

 # wordpress-docker-vm
-# To Test Wordpres in a VM, it is easy with Docker
+To test wordpress in a VM, it is easy with Docker
 # use following steps
 create a vitual machine with linux server(example ubuntu 20.01) connect to it